Cultural & Strategic Architecture for Diasporic Futures

 • Where creative and cultural value is produced but not retained

-• How governance and investment structures shape creative economy outcomes
+• How governance and policy structures shape creative economy outcomes

-• How diaspora knowledge systems function as infrastructure
+• How diaspora knowledge systems and heritage function as institutional intelligence

 • What must shift for funding and authority to align with durable cultural power